amirTwenty8/guestbuddy_api_functions/README.md

 - **createEvent** - Callable function to create a new event with all related data (tables, guest lists, etc.)
 - **updateEvent** - Callable function to update an existing event with table layout changes
+- **deleteEvent** - Callable function to delete an event and all its subcollections

 ### Storage API